 Our compensation program is designed to attract, retain and motivate talented individuals and to recognize and reward outstanding achievement.
 The components of our program consist of base salary and may include incentive compensation in the form of an annual cash incentive and deferred compensation in the form of cash and/or equity (including, in the case of certain of our asset management professionals, an entitlement to a portion of carried interest allocated to the general partners of certain of the funds we manage).
 We believe that a compensation program with both short-term and long-term awards provides fair and competitive compensation and aligns the interests of employees and investors.
-We also offer to all employees benefits such as life and health (medical, dental and vision) insurance, retirement savings plans, an employee stock purchase plan, paid time off, paid family leave, reimbursement of adoption expenses and of health club fees, and corporate matches of an employee's charitable contributions.
+We also offer employees benefits such as life and health (medical, dental and vision) insurance, retirement savings plans, an employee stock purchase plan, paid time off, paid family leave, an employee assistance program, commuter benefits, tuition reimbursement, reimbursement of expenses for infertility treatments and adoption, emergency backup child, elder and pet care, reimbursement of health club fees, online classes for children, and corporate matches of an employee's charitable contributions.